CALIFORNIA ADVANCEMENT RESEARCHERS ASSOCIATION

 The Board will establish a reserve savings/endowment fund that will be invested conservatively.
 The Board shall hold in reserve no less than 6 months of operating expenses to be used to cover future unforeseen needs.
 Should it be necessary to spend some or all of this fund, the Board will make every effort to replenish this account as soon as possible.
 The Treasurer shall make investment recommendations to the Board for its approval.

-The Treasurer shall distribute the annual financial report and summary to the CARA Board and to APRA within sixty (60) days of the end of the fiscal year.
+The Treasurer shall distribute the annual financial report and summary to the CARA Board and to Apra within sixty (60) days of the end of the fiscal year.
 He/she will also compile and distribute to the Board quarterly financial statements.
-CARA’s Annual Report to Members is reported by the Treasurer in the Spring newsletter and CARA’s annual IRS 990 report must be filed by May 15 each year and a comparable California State report must also be filed by the Treasurer or an authorized representative.
+CARA’s Annual Report to Members is reported by the Treasurer and shared on the website or blog in the spring.
+Additionally, CARA’s annual IRS 990 report must be filed by May 15 each year and a comparable California State report must also be filed by the Treasurer or an authorized representative.

 All expenditures of $1,000 or more must have prior approval of the President or the Treasurer.
 All regional seminar day budgets, fees, and expenses must have prior approval by the President, Treasurer, and respective Regional Chair.
 The annual CARA Conference budget, fees, and expenses must have prior approval by the President, Treasurer, and CARA Conference Chairs.
 Fees for regional Seminar Days and the CARA Conference should cover expenses for those events.